adobe/stock-api-libjs/README.md

       * `accessToken` - access token to be used for Authorization header.
 (Required)
       * `contentId` - asset's unique identifer.
 (Required)
       * `license` - Adobe Stock licensing state for the asset.Takes default value `Standard` if not present.(Optional)
+      * `cceAgency` - array of license reference object.Each object contains two attributes- id and value.
+The license reference "id" values can be found with `accessMemberProfile` API.
+License references are required to be provided in enterprise accounts if account is configured to provide references.
+(Optional)
     * Returns:
       * Returns object of `Promise` class containing JSON data for license info with download URL